osuosl/osuosl-pelican/content/services/hosting/hosting_details.rst

 - Orchestration (heat)

 We plan to add more OpenStack services as needed by projects.
 Our cluster is currently running the Ocata release with eight compute nodes.
-Storage is powered via an six-node Ceph cluster.
+Storage is powered via a six-node Ceph cluster.
 If you need to dynamically create/destroy/manage your services, our OpenStack cluster is the way to go.

 .. _OpenStack: http://openstack.org